bootdotdev/blog/content/education/learn-to-code-the-slow-way.md

 ![it's a declarative system](/img/800/its-declarative.png.webp)

-If you knew *exactly* which concepts you'd need to master to pass your first interview, then you could might be able to find an effective shortcut.
+If you knew *exactly* which concepts you'd need to master to pass your first interview, then you might be able to find an effective shortcut.
 The trouble is, there is no *precise* subset of knowledge that will always be enough to pass every possible first interview.

 * Every company has its own janky tech stack
 * Every PM has their own version of "agile"